Intern caregiver foreigner and au pair

 The reception period is 3 months to 1 year.
 It can be prolonged up to 2 years maximum.

-The maximum weekly time spent on family tasks is 25 hours per week.
+The maximum weekly time devoted to family tasks is 25 hours a week.

 The au pair must have time to attend classes in the disciplines of their choice.

-The au pair must have at least one full day of rest each week.
+The au pair must have at least one full day rest period every week.

 The au pair must be housed and fed.
-He must receive a minimum monthly amount of €320 of pocket money.
+He must receive a minimum monthly sum of €320 of pocket money.

 The au pair is affiliated to the general social security scheme (sickness, maternity, accidents at work, basic pension).
-It also comes under the supplementary pension fund for employees of the individual employer (Ircem).
+It is also part of the supplementary pension fund for employees of the individual employer (Ircem).

 Only the host family is liable for the contributions.